 - salt as required

-- you can lightly peel the skin if you want before you slice them.
+- You can lightly peel the skin if you want, before you slice them.
 But if the peels are very thick, then remove them.

 - Add the karela slices and sauté on low or medium-low heat till the slices are lightly browned.
 This takes about 8 to minutes, keep stirring in between.

-- now add all the dry spice powders and salt.
+- Now, add all the dry ground spice powders and salt.

-- lastly add the besan and saute for some minutes till the rawness of the besan or gram flour goes away. takes about 4-5 minutes more.
+- Lastly, add the besan (gram flour) and sauté for some minutes or till the rawness of the besan goes away.
+This takes about 3 to 4 minutes.

 - Garnish with coriander leaves.

 - Serve Karela Fry with dal-rice, kadhi-rice or sambar-rice.